 Reduce complexity & cost

 It doesn't really matter which language you want to develop software in - Java, Python, Perl, Ruby C++ or .net - there are many good software libraries (both commercial and open source) that make it almost trivial to access any part of a document in your applications.
-Take a look at the list of applications, or try out one of the many ready made code examples yourself.
+Take a look at the list of applications.